creditdatamw/zefaker/README.md

 This is simple CLI and so far it does what we need, but it can always be improved.
 Here are some ideas:

-- Decrease the size of the JAR using Java 9+ modules to strip out stuff we don't need
+- Decrease the size of the JAR using either Java 9+ modules or Proguard to strip out stuff we don't need
-- Build a native binary using GraalVM
+- Build a native binary using [Graal](https://www.graalvm.org/)
 - Handle exceptions raised by/in the input script better
 - Explore using multi-threading to generate the rows
 - Export to CSV?